ccbiolab/svpluscnv/vignettes/orthogonal_breast_data.md

 **_Supplementary Figure S4.
 Identification of shattered region hot-spots in breast cancer._**
 _shattered.regions runs are evaluated using a permutation test (freq.p.test) (A,C,E) in order to map hot-spot regions (B,D,F) across three datasets: (A,B) 35 breast cancer cell lines with available WGS (structural variant calls) and SNP arrays (CNV calls), (C,D) 1088 primary breast cancers TCGA samples with available SNP6.0 arrays and (E,F) 198 Breast adenocarcinomas from the PCAWG consortium with available SVs and SNVs from WGS._

-The code and data in this vignette is also available here:\n https://github.com/ccbiolab/svpluscnv_doc_code
+The code and data in this vignette is also available here:

+https://github.com/ccbiolab/svpluscnv_doc_code

 ## References